5.5.1 Using "zero-copy"

 auto loanedMsg = publisher_->borrow_loaned_message();

-// Check if the message is valid, it may become invalid if borrowing the message fails
+// Check if the message is valid; borrowing might fail

 if (loanedMsg.is_valid()) {